vijay03/cs360v-f21/Lab2.md

 4. In our codebase, load_icode() does the work of loading the ELF binary image into the environment's user memory.
 Looking at this function, where does the memory for the Env get allocated?
 Where does the memory for the ELF header get allocated?
 Hint: you may have to check out what some constant values mean.

 5. The first function you implement in this project will have you check many errors, prior to the actual function logic.
-What are some of the reasons why we must do this in OS level code, the user never sees?
+What are some of the reasons why we must do this in OS level code that the user never sees?

 Recommended files to look through before starting: